-FORD CREDIT
+FORD CREDIT FUNDING STRATEGY

-- (b) Obligations issued in securitization transactions that are payable only out of collections on the underlying securitized assets and related enhancements. - (c) Excludes marketable securities related to insurance activities.
+- a) The Ford Interest Advantage program consists of Ford Credit's floating rate demand notes. - (b) Obligations issued in securitization transactions that are payable only out of collections on the underlying securitized assets and related enhancements. - (c) Excludes marketable securities related to insurance activities.